-If the Committee concludes that research misconduct occurred and the Vice President for Research and Scholarship determines that further action is required, the Vice President for Research and Scholarship shall direct the department head or program director19 to notify the editors of publications to which abstracts and/or papers relevant to the research misconduct have been submitted, and request that the work be withdrawn prior to publication.
+a.
+If the Committee concludes that Research Misconduct occurred and the RIO or deputy RIO determines that further action is required, the RIO or deputy RIO shall direct the department head or program director20 to notify the editors of publications to which abstracts and/or papers relevant to the research misconduct have been submitted, and request that the work be withdrawn prior to publication.
 If any relevant work has already been published, the department head or program director will request that a correction or retraction be published.
-The individual who was found to have committed research misconduct will ordinarily be responsible for preparing and presenting appropriate corrections and/or retractions.
+The individual who was found to have committed Research Misconduct will ordinarily be responsible for preparing and presenting appropriate corrections and/or retractions.